pradyunbachu/VoiceP_App/README.md

 ## Features

-- Voice Recording: Record expenses using your microphone with Web Speech API (free, browser-based)
+- Voice Recording: Record expenses using your microphone with MediaRecorder API (browser-based audio capture)
+- AI-Powered Transcription: Converts speech to text using Deepgram API (Flux model)
 - AI-Powered Extraction: Automatically extracts store, items, amount, date, and categories from voice transcripts using Groq LLM
 - Analytics Dashboard: Visualize spending with interactive charts including line, bar, and pie charts
 - Expense History: View and manage all recorded expenses with delete functionality